twbs/bootstrap/docs/migration.md

 title: Migrating to v4.x.x
 ---

-## Migrating from 3.x.x to 4.0.0

-Bootstrap 4 is not backwards compatible with v3.x.x.
-Use this section as a general guide to upgrading from v3.x.x to v4.0.0.
+## Summary

 For a broader overview, see [what's new](http://blog.getbootstrap.com/DEAD-LINK-FIX-ME-PLEASE) in the v4.0.0 release announcement.

-## At a glance

 - Dropped IE8 support—v4 is now only IE9+.
 For sites needing IE8, use v3.
 - Switched from `px` to `rem` as our primary unit in CSS.